-During the fall semester, UP students must take the course offered at the SCEFEE called "Introduction à la méthodologie universitaire".
-This course will help students understand the methodology of the French dissertation and the commentaire composé.
-It will also help them to overcome difficulties in grammar and writing.
+UP students must take the course offered at the SCEFEE and called "Introduction à la méthodologie universitaire".
+This class will help students understand the methodology of the dissertation and the commentaire composé.
+The course will also help students overcome difficulties in grammar and writing.